 However, we have the utmost respect for our skipper, Shaun who did an outstanding job of keeping us safe, and also confident that he was in control at all times.
-They were difficult conditions to be in, and were a couple of times where we were side on to waves, but the catamaran just glided over them as if they weren’t there.
+They were difficult conditions to be in and were a couple of times where we were side on to waves, but the catamaran just glided over them as if they weren’t there.

-The roughness of the sea almost added to the experience that we were out there, in these giant mammals territory, living a part of there massive journey north in whatever conditions it throws at them.
+The roughness of the sea almost added to the experience that we were out there, in these giant mammals territory, living a part of their massive journey north in whatever conditions it throws at them.
 Surreal.

 Biggles kept his commentary going throughout most of the cruise, including shouting out when another Whale had been seen.
-He also made it known that when he goes quiet, it’s because he is aiming to get that all time best shot with his impressive 2 foot camera lens (ok it probably wasn’t that big but amazing how he’s not dropped it yet overboard).
+He also made it known that when he goes quiet, it’s because he is aiming to get that all-time best shot with his impressive 2-foot camera lens (ok it probably wasn’t that big but amazing how he’s not dropped it yet overboard).

 He posts the photos to Facebook of each cruise that same night so you can jump online and see themselves.
 It was good to know in these conditions that we didn’t need to risk getting our camera out and very, no extremely, likely to lose it.